elicia4/linux_notes/basics/man.md

 Now you see that it's section 5, the page itself is about the `passwd` file.

+You can look up man pages based on search terms with the `-k` option:

+    man -k partition

+It performs the same function as `apropos`.

 There are 9 sections:

 1. Command info